-For information on our impaired loans, past due loans, loans on nonaccrual status, and allowance for losses on loans and lending commitments, see "Note 9.
-Loans" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K.
+For information on our past due loans, loans on nonaccrual status, and allowance for losses on loans and lending commitments, see "Note 9.
+Loans" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.

 Credit Risk: Risk-Weighted Assets